AniStark49/Task-Manager/README.md

 # Todo List App

-This is a simple Todo List application built with React.
+This is a simple Task Management Application built with React.
 It allows users to add, edit, delete, and mark tasks as completed.

 ## Project Structure